BGeorgiev120/Python-Learning/ReadME.md

 # Python Learning
 In this repostitory you can learn some things that you forgot.

-## ⚠ This is not tutorial, just reviewing old memories!
+## ⚠ This is not begginer friendly tutorial!

-You can acces every folder for every thing you need.
-If you not find what you want please dm me.
+If you find some bugs or something make sure to DM me on Discord
 Discord: bojkata120

 ### Content:
+v1.2 Python Color Codes
+v1.4 Python Functions
+v1.0 Python Lists
-v1.0 Python Functions.
+v1.0 Python While